Kareem168/UWASIC-Onboarding/docs/info.md

 ## How it works

-SPI controlled PWM generator
+PWM generator with SPI interface

 ## How to test

-use cocotb python tests
+use cocotb library for python tests

 ## External hardware

-none that I know of
+no external hardware